Matt, Nima, and Sarah sit down for a conversation and some laughs with Andy Mathis of Oculus/Facebook

-In this episode, Matt sits down with two representatives from the Colorado chapter of the Young Invincibles, Sandy Vang, Giselle Chico, and the leader of the Colorado Chapter, Christing Powsolowski.
+In this episode, Matt sits down with two representatives from the Colorado chapter of the Young Invincibles, Sandy Vang, Giselle Chico, and the leader of the Colorado Chapter, Christina Powsolowski.

 Matt speaks with the organizers of this fast-approaching, incredible meeting in Denver on July 23rd and 24th.